bloominstituteoftechnology/DOM-II/stretch-assignment/README.md

   * When a block is clicked, it should go to the top of the stack.

  Travelers:
-  * While a mouse is clicked down on a box, it should move to the right (It should coninuously move, there is no limit on how far it will go).
+  * While a mouse is clicked down on a box, it should move to the right (It should continuously move, there is no limit on how far it will go).

 ## Stretch Goals